 - 1/8 tsp ground saffron (bloomed in 2 tbsp of water)

 - 1 tsp tomato purée

 - 500 g small or cherry tomatoes (on the vine)

 - Drizzle of olive oil (for the cherry tomatoes)

 - Salt and pepper (to taste)

-- Cover the bowl and leave in the fridge for no less than 4 hrs but preferably overnight.
-Take the meat mixture out of the fridge about 30 minutes before you want to cook it.
+- Add grated onion, garlic, turmeric, saffron water, tomato purée, salt and pepper to the bowl with mince.
+Knead mixture well for a few minutes.
+Cover bowl and leave in fridge for no less than 4 hrs but preferably overnight.
+Take meat mixture out of fridge about 30 minutes before you want to cook it.

-- Heat the oven to 180°C (fan oven) and drizzle olive oil over the cherry tomatoes and season with salt and pepper.
-Place in an oven tray and roast for 20 minutes.
+- Heat oven to 180°C (fan oven).
+Place tomatoes on a baking dish and drizzle olive oil over them.
+Season with salt and pepper.
+Place in oven and roast for 20 minutes.

-- Shape the meat mixture into patties of your choice.
-Some do oval but I like to make mine look more like the traditional kabab cooked on skewers, so I shape them into thinner patties – about 15 cm length, 3 cm width and 2 cm depth (they will shrink a little while cooking).
+- Shape meat mixture into patties of your choice.
+I shape them into an oval shape about the length and width of my hand (they will shrink a little while cooking).

-- Serve the kababs with your roasted cherry tomatoes and rice or bread.
+- Serve kebabs with the roasted tomatoes and rice or bread.